sweetchipsw/Sweetmon_legacy/README.md

 # PS

-1. I'm waiting for your pull requests thank you.
+1. I'm waiting for your pull requests!
-2. Please create Issue if you have any questions or requests.
+2. Please create Issue or send me an email to me if you have any questions or requests.
 3. Please check the http://blog.sweetchip.kr/408